EU Low-Value Import Duty 2026: EUR 3 Rule from July 1

 4. What is IOSS and why does it matter?

 IOSS is the Import One Stop Shop for eligible low-value consignments up to EUR 150.
-It matters because it can simplify VAT collection and reduce surprise charges for consumers, but it does not mean all customs questions disappear.
+It matters because it can simplify VAT collection and reduce surprise charges for consumers, but the Commission's June 2026 guidance says the EUR 3 customs duty applies regardless of VAT scheme for in-scope goods.

 5. Why is the EU so focused on low-value e-commerce parcels now?